Meet Alumna Laurene Carlisle | Curriculum & Instruction M.S.'03

-- Education
+- Professor of Education

 • Providing the essential knowledge and in-demand skills needed for today’s diverse classrooms.

-• Increasing knowledge in designing curriculum, implementing research-based instructional strategies, and developing leadership capacity.
+• Increasing knowledge in designing curriculum, implementing research-based instructional strategies and developing leadership capacity.

 • Providing flexibility in designing a plan of study suited to one’s individual academic and professional goals.

-The Hood Education Department is recognized by the Maryland State Department of Education as an approved Educator Preparation Program provider.
+The Hood Education Department is recognized by the Maryland State Department of Education as an approved educator preparation program provider.

-Earn Hood graduate credits as a non-degree student or apply them toward a related master's degree in education while completing the FCPS Vanguard program.
+Earn Hood graduate credits as a non-degree student or apply them toward a related master's degree in education while completing the FCPS Vanguard Program.

 This partnership program between the Frederick County Public School System and Hood College will teach, lead and coach others to create a blended learning environment in the classroom, while building capacity within schools and across the district.